-An ambient pressure is low enough that you can safely and comfortably breathe.
-But air will only flow from your regulator when you inhale, which is the other important feature of the second stage.
-With out this feature, the air flow would be constant, which would lead your dive tank running out of air very quickly.
+This is an important feature of the second stage.
+With out this feature, the air flow would be constant.
+This would lead to your dive tank running out of air very quickly.

 The ambient pressure of the surrounding water pushes on the diaphragm, which in turn presses on the lever, which opens the value and releases air.

 1st stage vs. 2nd stage regulator